2010-2011 Clark Cup Championship Team

-Few teams can boast the success the Fighting Saints have had during their first four seasons back in the USHL.
+Few teams can boast the success the Fighting Saints have had during their first ten seasons back in the USHL.
 The club won the Clark Cup in its first season in 2011.
 In 2012–2013, Dubuque posted a franchise best 45-11-8 mark, winning the league's regular season title, the Anderson Cup, for the first time in 30 years.
 Dubuque also captured the Clark Cup that season on an overtime goal by Frankie DiChiara.

 In 2013, the team represented the United States at the Junior Club World Cup in Omsk, Russia.
 The team topped the hometown Omsk Hawks 6-4 to advance to the medal round.
 The Fighting Saints brought home a Bronze Medal with a victory of Dynamo-Shinnik from Belarus.

 The 2013–2014 season saw Dubuque average a franchise best 2,606 fans per game.
 The team also qualified for the playoffs for a fourth straight season, under the direction of new Head Coach Matt Shaw, who took over for Montgomery after he took the Head Coach position at the University of Denver.

 Along with Montgomery, many Fighting Saints have advanced to the next level.
 Over 180 former Fighting Saints have played or are playing NCAA hockey and the club has also already graduated several players to the NHL in Zemgus Girgensons, Johnny Gaudreau, Mike Matheson, Matt Benning, and many others.